Goalence

 Pi-Ratings: One Team, Two Numbers

-Strength: captures home-field heterogeneity that Elo misses.
-La Liga's home advantage averages 0.35 goals — Pi-Ratings makes that gap explicit.
+Strength: captures the home-field heterogeneity Elo misses.
+La Liga's home advantage averages 0.35 goals per match, Pi-Ratings makes that gap explicit.

-Weakness: harder to compare across leagues.
+Weakness: cross-league comparison is harder.
 A Pi-Rating of 1.5 in the Premier League means something different from 1.5 in MLS.
 Goalence handles this with league-specific calibration.

 xG: The Shot-Quality Lens

-xG (Expected Goals) is the youngest of the three — it became mainstream around 2015.
-Instead of looking at results, xG looks at the quality of chances.
-Every shot gets a probability based on its location, angle, body part, and game state.
-A 0.30 xG shot is one most strikers would convert about 30% of the time.
+xG (Expected Goals) is the youngest of the three.
+It entered the mainstream around 2015.
+Instead of looking at results, it looks at chance quality.
+Every shot gets a probability based on its location, angle, body part, and match state.
+A 0.30 xG shot is one most forwards would convert about 30% of the time.

-Strength: captures process, not just outcome.
-A team that creates 2.5 xG but loses 0-1 is unlucky; xG flags this.
+Strength: measures the process, not the final score alone.
+A team that generates 2.5 xG but loses 0-1 is unlucky; xG flags this.

-Weakness: doesn't directly tell you who wins.
-You still need a way to turn xG into a scoreline probability — and that's where Poisson comes in.
+Weakness: it doesn't directly say who wins.
+You still need a method to convert xG into a scoreline probability.
+That's where Poisson comes in.

 Goalence's Choice

-We use Pi-Ratings + Poisson at the core because the combination handles home-field correctly, updates after every match, and converts cleanly into outcome probabilities. xG informs the lambda values, but the rating engine is Pi-Ratings.
+At the core, we use Pi-Ratings + Poisson because the combination handles home-field correctly, updates after every match, and converts cleanly into outcome probabilities. xG shapes the lambda values, but the rating engine is Pi-Ratings.

-None of these models predict the future perfectly.
+None of these models predicts the future perfectly.
 They make the unpredictable a little less so.

 Goalence's Choice